BiBiServ/bibigrid/documentation/markdown/features/configuration.md

 openstack subnet list --os-cloud=openstack
 ```

-#### localDNSLookup (optional:False)

-If no full DNS service for started instances is available, set `localDNSLookup: True`.
-Currently, the case in Berlin, DKFZ, Heidelberg and Tuebingen.

 #### features (optional)

 Cloud-wide slurm [features](#whats-a-feature) that are attached to every node in the cloud described by the configuration.